About severe.im

 Satellite Imagery (Left Column)

+Both sections of satellite imagery use data from NOAA's GOES-19 satellite.
 For both sets of images, the channels used are:

-- Visible: channel 2 (0.64 microns), the "red band"
+- Visible: channel 2 (0.64 microns), the "red" band

-- Infrared: channel 13 (10.3 microns), the "clean longwave window band"
+- Infrared: channel 13 (10.3 microns), the "clean longwave window" band

-- Water vapor: channel 8 (6.2 microns), the "upper-level tropospheric water band"
+- Water vapor: channel 8 (6.2 microns), the "upper-level tropospheric water" band

 Main set of images

-"Legacy" set of images
+"Alternate" set of images

 Radar Imagery (Right Column)